Antiquake-rs/antiquake-rs/DEVNOTES.md

 #### Next Steps

+ -plan how to load BSP  collision boxes into ECS as a resource

  -  build in gravity and collision for the player character
  - see server/world/phys for some early physics stuff
  - going to need to somehow put brushes into components so they can be used/queried for collisions